-Comment Replies is a newly released feature that allows specific individuals to respond to confidential comments directly in the platform after a survey has closed.
+Comment Replies is a feature that allows specific individuals to respond to confidential comments directly in the platform after a survey has closed.
 Since this feature requires an Account Administrator to turn on in order to take effect, the following guide is intended to help you decide whether Comment Replies is right for your organization.
 To learn more about how to use Comment Replies, check out this article.

 Why would I use Comment Replies?

 Our data tells us that when leaders are visible in demonstrating that people are important to company success, we see both an uptick in engagement scores and an uptick in Glassdoor scores.
 The positive relationships between leadership visibility and employee engagement, and between leadership visibility and employer brand, suggest that taking steps to increase the ways in which leaders are seen to connect and communicate with employees, and act with thoughtfulness and care, will be accompanied by positive outcomes in both employee engagement and employer brand perceptions of the company.

 An easy way for leaders to visibly demonstrate thoughtfulness and care is to respond to survey comments directly in the platform through Comment Replies.
 When a leader responds to a comment through Comment Replies, all others viewing comments in reports will see the leader’s response.
 The public nature is important because it helps leaders be more visible in acknowledging employee feedback, providing clarity by sharing important context and information, and responding to concerns in ways that build alignment and trust.
 We recommend sharing reports with comments broadly to make full use of the Comment Replies feature.